Muukid/muCOSA/README.md

 * `MU_WINDOW_KEYSTATE_MAP` - the [keystate keymap](#keystate-keymap), represented by a pointer to an array of booleans (type `muBool`) representing the state of all keyboard states (such as caps lock, for example).
 This can be "get" but not "set".

 * `MU_WINDOW_MOUSE_MAP` - the [mouse keymap](#mouse-keymap), represented by a pointer to an array of booleans (type `muBool`) representing the state of each readable mouse key.
 This can be "get", but not "set".

+* `MU_WINDOW_SCROLL_LEVEL` - the scroll level of the cursor associated with the window, represented by a single `int32_m` value representing how far it is scrolled up (positive) or down (negative).
+This can be "get" and "set".

+> One full scroll up/down on a mouse wheel is worth 120 units.

 * `MU_WINDOW_CURSOR` - the x- and y-coordinates of the visual cursor relative to the position of the window's surface, represented by an array of two `int32_m`s, where the first element is the x-coordinate, and the second element is the y-coordinate.
 This can be "get" and "set".